springerjanek/springerjanek/README.md

 **`Web Developer 😎`**

-I'm currently pursuing CS degree at University of Gdansk.
+I'm currently pursuing CS degree and expanding my tech stack with React Native + Nest.js.
 I find WEB3, AI and active lifestyle very interesting.
 If you have interesting projects or stuff to tell me about, don't wait and shoot a message!!

 Check out my [article](https://medium.com/@springerjanek/mocking-supabase-auth-in-react-app-ea2ba2c78c94) about mocking supabase auth session!
+(More content on the way)

 ---